Ultimate Buying Guide: Weight Vest (to up your fintess game)

 - You feel lighter the first moment without the weight.

-Weighted training not only make your body adapts to the extra weight by working harder (that’s why the lighter feel immediately after).
+Weighted training not only makes your body adapts to the extra weight by working harder.
 It also squeezing the most juice from your muscle to overcome the extra resistance.
-Bigger strength gain is really the only way out here.
+Bigger strength gain is the only way out here.

 Break fitness plateaus